 The Saipan Tribune gives its readers timely, accurate, balanced, and wide-ranging coverage of what is happening in the Northern Mariana Islands and around the globe.

 The Saipan Tribune has it all, from the latest in breaking local and international news, to cutting-edge information on business, science, technology, and the arts.

-The Saipan Tribune caters to a wide variety of interests, be it sports, cars, health and fitness, environment, education, or entertainment.
-Its local opinion columnists provide fresh and penetrating insights on issues affecting the Commonwealth, while its subscription to The Washington Post and the Los Angeles Times provides the international flavor to balance editorial content.
+The Saipan Tribune caters to a wide variety of interests: sports, cars, health and fitness, environment, education, or entertainment.
+Its opinion pages provide fresh and penetrating insights on issues affecting the Commonwealth, while its wire subscription to the Associated Press and Tribune News Service provides the international flavor to balance content.

 These reasons and more serve as our guarantee to our advertisers that they get maximum ad exposure for their advertising dollars.

 The Saipan Tribune is published Monday to Friday on Saipan and is owned by Saipan Tribune Inc., an affiliate of the TanHoldings Corp.

 The Saipan Tribune aims to be the foremost source of news in the Commonwealth, highly reliable, respected, and sets the standards for local journalism.

 The Saipan Tribune exists for our readers by being: